D-Mfon/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2-hellofile displays the content of the /etc/passwd file.
+4-lastlines display the last 10 lines of /etc/passwd